marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 In this folder, two binary files will be generated: `Pointillism (PLM)` and `CG Membrane Builder (**PCG**)`.

-## Simple flat membrane
+## Building a vesicle

-First step in this tutorial is using a TS file of a sphere to create a vesicle.
+The first step in this tutorial is using a TS file of a sphere to create a vesicle.
 In this tutorial's directory you can find the corresponding `sphere.tsi` file.
 Use a text editor to open this and familiarize yourself with the structure.
 For more information on the `.tsi` file format, see [the section](#tsi-file-format) at the end of this document.